prantlf/mkdir.js/README.md

 ## Command-line Interface

+See also [`man mkdir`] for the original documentation.

-    Usage: mkdir.js [-Dpv] [--] dir...
+    Usage: mkdir.js [-Dmpv] [--] dir...

     Options:
-      -D|--dry-run  only print path of each directory -p|--parents  create all directories leading up to the given directory that do not exist already
-      -v|--verbose  print path of each created directory -V|--version  print version number
+      -D|--dry-run      only print path of each directory -m|--mode=<mode>  set file permission bits of the final created directory as chmod, absolute (octal like 755) or symbolic (a=rwx) -p|--parents      create all directories leading up to the given directory that do not exist already, no error if existing -v|--verbose      print path of each created directory -V|--version      print version number
       -h|--help         print usage instructions

     Examples:
       $ mkdir.js d